software-students-fall2024/3-python-package-swe-switching-with-econ/README.md

 pip install pipenv
 pipenv shell
 ```
-2. Install the package using `pip`
+2. Install the package with `pipenv`
 ```
-pip install drunkblackjack==1.0.2
+pipenv install drunkblackjack
 ```
 3. Create a Python program file that imports and uses the package according to the usage instructions above, or use our example program `example_program.py`
 4. Run the program: